Netacea/cloudflare-worker-template-typescript/README.md

 npm i @netacea/cloudflare@latest
 ```

 Insert your Netacea API and Secret key into `./src/NetaceaConfig.json`.
 Ensure you are [logged into wrangler](https://github.com/cloudflare/wrangler#-login).
-Intert your wrangler credentials into the `wrangler.toml` file in the root directory (you only need to change `account_id`, `route` and `zone_id` - the rest is okay).
+Insert your wrangler credentials into the `wrangler.toml` file in the root directory (you only need to change `account_id`, `route` and `zone_id` - the rest is okay).

 ## 💻 Developing